 If only you could take your Weber Kettle with you wherever you go… Oh, wait.
 You can!
 The Jumbo Joe is the portable version of the 18.5-inch classic kettle.
 It has the same 240 square inches of cooking space, a nickel-plated steel cooking grate, a porcelain-coated steel lid and body, a glass-reinforced nylon handle, an ash pan, a top and bottom vent, and three legs (although these are much, much shorter).
 The Jumbo Joe also comes with a locking bar to keep the lid in place while you transport it to and from your vehicle.
 In short, you get all the great things you love about the Original Kettle in a portable container.
 Any drawbacks?
 Only two.
 One, the ash pan isn’t enclosed so expect ash to get blown around.
 And two, there is limited clearance under the lid so don’t expect to be cooking a whole chicken in there.

+What we don’t love about this grill is that it’s pretty heavy and awkward to carry from point A to point B, even with the handle.
+Also, the entire grill from the handle to its legs can get really hot and can stay that way for a long time.
 Hopefully, our charcoal buying guide will help you to make the right decision while choosing the perfect grill for tasty future meals you’re going to cook.
 At least it’ll narrow down your search even more, and you’ll not find you lost in the diversity of charcoal grills.